Dell Venue Pro

 The Dell Venue Pro, codenamed Lightning, was a smartphone running the Windows Phone operating system.
 The phone used the T-Mobile network, but was only available for purchase at Microsoft retail stores or directly from Dell.

 The launch of the phone suffered multiple setbacks, due to many technical and logistics issues, with poor communication between Dell and its customers.
-In March 2012, Dell stopped production of Venue Pro smartphones.
+In March 2012, Dell stopped production.

 It was being priced with $99.99 on 2-year contract (8 GB), $149.99 on 2-year contract (16 GB), $449.99 off contract (8 GB) and $499.99 off contract (16 GB).